Philosophy

 Recommended: two courses in Philosophy

-PHIL 4400W: Philosophy of Science - Writing Intensive
+PHIL 4400W: The Nature of Scientific Inquiry - Writing Intensive

 (cross-leveled with PHIL 7400).
 Why believe the scientific world-view?
 What, if anything, is the scientific method?
 Are today's theories really superior to past theories?
 Examines contemporary philosophical answers to such questions.